 Under this type of advocacy, we work with the person with disability as well as their family when the need arises but always in the interest and with the consent of the person with disability.
-However when working with family members, the person with disability remains is our client and their wishes, decisions and well-being remains our primary goal.
+However when working with family members, the person with disability remains our client and their wishes, decisions and well-being is our primary goal.

 We also provide advocacy services in formal and judicial hearings (we do not provide legal advocacy or representation nor can we give legal advice).
 For example we advocate for you at:

 - Mental Health Review Court and Tribunal hearings; and at

 - Queensland Civil and Administrative Tribunal (QCAT) hearings.

 Due to the growing demand for advocacy since the introduction of the NDIS in 2016, we have had to introduce a more formal and structured process of handing the vast number of referrals we receive.
 This system has been streamlined over the past few years and has been approved by our accreditation auditors.